-The vast majority of the information that I hold about you is acquired by me in the course of your case and/or proceedings so that I may provide advice to you and otherwise act for you.
+The vast majority of the information that I hold about you is provided to, or gathered by, me in the course of your case and/or proceedings.
+If I have been instructed by you or your solicitors, your solicitor and/or I will tell you why we need the information and how we will use it.
 In addition to the information you may provide to me or your solicitor, I also obtain information from other sources as follows:

-- Information that is available publicly, for example in registers, online or in the media
+- Information that is available publicly, for example in registers, online or in the media.

-- Other legal professionals including solicitors and barristers and their associates, trainees and staff
+- Other legal professionals including solicitors and barristers and their associates, trainees and staff.

-- Chambers staff
+- Chambers staff.

-- Expert witnesses
+- Expert witnesses.

-- Prosecution bodies
+- Prosecution bodies.

-- Regulatory, public or administrative bodies
+- Regulatory, public or administrative bodies.

-- Court staff & officials
+- Court staff & officials.

-- Clients
+- Clients.

-- References
+- · References.

-• Public inquiries
+- Public inquiries.